camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 4. Configure your network

- **TODO** Adapt to IAM: IAM will wait for incoming connections at host port 8090 (opened by the `iam-router` container)

 To let users access Cawemo via their web-browsers there are a couple of requirements that the system administrator has to fulfill usually using some kind of reverse proxy server.

-The `SERVER_URL` specified in the `.env` file must be accessible by the user's web-browser using depending on the setting of `SERVER_HTTPS_ONLY` via HTTPS with certificate validation or (not recommended) via insecure HTTP.
-This traffic has to be proxied to port `8080` on the host running the Cawemo Docker images.
+The `SERVER_URL` and `IAM_BASE_URL` specified in the `.env` file must be accessible by the user's web-browser via HTTPS with certificate validation.

+* The traffic for Cawemo has to be proxied to port `8080` on the host running the Cawemo Docker images.
+* The traffic for Camunda IAM has to be proxied to port `8090` on the host running the Cawemo Docker images.
-In addition to that the reverse proxy must support websockets and allow the user's web-browser to connect to the `BROWSER_WEBSOCKET_HOST` and `BROWSER_WEBSOCKET_PORT` depending on the setting of `BROWSER_WEBSOCKET_FORCETLS` with TLS and certificate validation enabled or (not recommended) without TLS.
+* In addition to that the reverse proxy must support websockets and allow the user's web-browser to connect to the `BROWSER_WEBSOCKET_HOST` and `BROWSER_WEBSOCKET_PORT` depending on the setting of `BROWSER_WEBSOCKET_FORCETLS` with TLS and certificate validation enabled or (not recommended) without TLS.
 This traffic has to be proxied to port `8060` on the host running the Cawemo Docker images.

-Besides that make sure that Cawemo can correctly access other services like the PostgreSQL database, SMTP server etc.
+Besides that make sure that Cawemo and Camunda IAM can correctly access other services like the PostgreSQL database, SMTP server etc.

 ## 5. Run Cawemo